 Environ.
 R. Environmental Science and Pollution Research, 25 (2018), pp. 14271-14276 G.R.
 Ecol.
 S.H.
 J. Sci.
 I. Int J Environ Res Public Health.
 2018 Aug; 15(8): 1740.
 A Bayesian Approach to Real-Time Monitoring and Forecasting of Chinese Foodborne Diseases.
 PLANET EARTH 09/08/13 Bird eggs reveal urban pollution.
 Birds' eggs show just how serious a problem river pollution remains in the UK's former industrial heartlands, according to a new study.
 Scientists analysed the eggs of Eurasian Dippers living in 33 rivers in South Wales, comparing the eggs of birds living along urban waterways with those of their rural peers.

 The Action mainly focused on evaluation of the technique for agricultural purposes such as diagnostics, large scale screening and breeding.
 New strategies for detecting pests and plant pathogens have been developed in order to improve and harmonise the diagnostic procedures within the European Community.
 To give just one example, the PRI-Lock and Pad-Lock systems, which are under patenting procedure, have been successfully set up.
 Furthermore, several DNA-based microarrays have been created for pathogen identification, such as plant viruses or bacteria which are among the EPPO list of quarantine species.
 Reproducibility tests among laboratories were performed in order to validate the efficiency of the microarray technique as common diagnostic tool.

 Asian Pacific Journal of Tropical Disease (2011)247-250 Landscape epidemiology: An emerging perspective in the mapping and modelling of disease and disease risk factors.
 ENVIRONMENT AGENCY - 2008 - Review and implementation study of biomonitoring for assessment of air quality outcomes.
 Atmospheric Pollution Research Volume 6, Issue 2, March 2015, Ranking the suitability of common urban tree species for controlling PM2.5 pollution.

 Open Access Abstract Pollution caused by particles with aerodynamic diameters less than 2.5 μm (PM2.5) is now a major environmental problem in many Asian cities.
 Planting more trees has been suggested as an unconventional approach to alleviate the problem.
 In this study, we developed a ranking approach to evaluate the PM2.5 removal efficiency, negative impacts on air quality, and the suitability to urban environments of commonly occurring urban tree species.
 The results showed that the most frequently occurring tree species in global cities were not the best performers in removing PM2.5.
 Keywords: Air pollutant; urban environment; urban greening; biophysical characteristics 1.
 High concentrations of PM2.5 in urban air pose a great health risk to urban residents.

 IJERPH, Vol. 10, 2013: Study of Environmental Health Problems in Korea Using Integrated Environmental Health Indicators.
 Braz. arch. biol. technol. vol.56 no.4 Curitiba July/Aug.
 2013 The bioindicative potential evaluation of Tabebuia alba (Cham.)
 S. The bioindicative potential evaluation of Tabebuia alba (Cham.)
 Sandwith, Bignoniaceae, in urban atmospheric pollution César Vinícius CarvalheiroI; Ledyane Dalgallo RochaII; Leila Teresinha MaranhoIII* IDepartamento de Ciências Biológicas; Universidade Positivo; Curitiba - PR - Brasil IIPrograma de Pós-Graduação em Qualidade Ambiental; Universidade Feevale; 93352-000, Novo Hamburgo - RS - Brasil IIIPrograma de Pós-graduação em Biotecnologia Industrial; Universidade Positivo; Prof.

 EHP AVR 2005 Assessing Exposure to Organophosphorus Pesticides by Biomonitoring in Epidemiologic Studies of Birth Outcomes.
 JOINT NATURE CONSERVATION COMMITTEE - Au sommaire: Biomonitoring methods for assessing the impacts of nitrogen pollution: refine.
 CDC EID AVRIL 2009 Enhancing Time-Series Detection Algorithms for Automated Biosurveillance.
 Jerome I.

 Tokars , Howard Burkom, Jian Xing, Roseanne English, Steven Bloom, Kenneth Cox, and Julie A. Pavlin Author affiliations: Centers for Disease Control and Prevention, Atlanta, Georgia, USA (J.I.
-Tokars, J. Suggested citation for this article Abstract BioSense is a US national system that uses data from health information systems for automated disease surveillance.
+Tokars, J. Xing, R. English); The Johns Hopkins University, Baltimore, Maryland, USA (H. Suggested citation for this article Abstract BioSense is a US national system that uses data from health information systems for automated disease surveillance.
 Since the late 1990s, the threats of bioterrorist attacks, the potential for outbreaks of natural disease such as severe acute respiratory syndrome and pandemic influenza, and the availability of computerized data have prompted the use of automated disease surveillance systems (1).
 BioSense is a US national automated surveillance system that receives data from various sources and makes them available for public health use.

 JOINT NATURE CONSERVATION COMMITTEE (UK) - 2004 - Bioindicator and biomonitoring methods for assessing the effects of atmospheri.
 International Journal of Environmental Research and Public Health 2009, 6(8), 2307-2331 Morphological Deformities as Biomarkers.
 1. Introduction In contaminated waters, fish may exhibit whole animal, morphological, histopathological, cellular, organismic, or parasitic aspects of abnormalities, some of which can be used as biomarkers of contamination exposure [1–10].
 The use of abnormalities in fish as biomarkers has become more prevalent in recent years [6,11–17].
 Biomarkers in fish can provide a chronic indication the environmental condition than can more general and acute indices such as plankton analyses or water quality parameters.

 However, the cause-and-effect relationships between biomarkers and certain suspected pollutants cannot always be established .
 Assessing morphological deformities is one of the most straightforward methods to study the effects of contamination on fish because of the ease of recognition and examination when compared with other types of biomarkers.
 3. 3.1.
 The physical-chemical characteristics of the four rivers and their sampling stations are listed in Table 1.
+3.2.
+Figure 2.
 HEALTH RESEARCH FOR ACTION - SEPT 2011 - Biomonitoring: The Chemicals Within Us.